performs the bias correction in two steps (see Section 3.4.1

 ) would remove any differences between the pre-scans and the imaging region.
 Unfortunately, the offsets show random variations of about 0.3

 DN that may be caused by interference between the WFC integrated electronics module and the telescope and/or other science instruments.
 The accuracy of the bias level subtraction in a single quadrant is limited by this random effect.
 Consequently, sky background levels often appear discontinuous across the boundaries of adjacent image quadrants after calacs

 processing (Figure 4.1

 ).
 Automated photometry of point or extended sources that span the quadrant boundaries should therefore be considered suspect.
-In such cases, we recommend that measurement and subtraction of the sky background levels in each quadrant separately.
+In such cases, measurement and subtraction of the sky background levels in each quadrant separately is recommended.

 Since Servicing Mission 4 (SM4), the WFC bias frames exhibit two-dimensional

 ).
 These gradients are stable within the time spanned by each superbias reference image, and so they are completely removed (along with other fixed pattern noise) in the doBias

 step of calacs

 .
 These gradients are characteristics of the dual-slope integrator (DSI) implemented in the replacement CCD electronics to reduce the noise incurred during pixel sampling.
 The gradients are caused by slow drifts of the bias reference voltages during and after the readout of each row of pixels.

 These gradients were not produced by the pre-SM4 CCD electronics, which used